-If you need to apply tape to something wet, you’re going to want to go with Flex Tape.
-Gorilla Tape is waterproof, but it won’t stick as well to a surface that’s wet.
+If you need to apply tape to a wet surface, you will want to go with Flex Tape.
+Gorilla Tape is waterproof, but it won’t stick as well to a wet surface.
 Flex Tape will.
 This will especially come in handy in some repair situations.
-If you have a pipe that’s leaking water, you can apply Flex Tape as an immediate band-aid that will allow the pipe to function while preventing flooding.
+If you have a pipe leaking water, you can apply Flex Tape as an immediate band-aid that will allow the pipe to function while preventing flooding.

 Gorilla Tape for Versatility And Strength

 For most situations, Gorilla Tape is likely the best choice.
 It’s far stronger than Flex Tape and adheres almost instantly.
 Once you apply it, it’s on.
 While this can make it a bit more difficult to work with, it also makes things more efficient.
 You can apply Gorilla Tape and get on with your day.
 Plus, Gorilla Tape will work on just about anything.
 Granted, Flex Tape is still very versatile and will work on many surfaces, but it won’t work on certain plastics and waterproof materials, making Gorilla Tape the better choice for many situations.